cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 Use Case
 --------
-Customer XML feeds that are dropped onto HDFS.
+A user would like to read XML files that have been dropped into HDFS.
 These can be small to very large XML files.
-The files have to read, parsed and when used in conjunction with XML Parser they are able to extract fields.
-This reader will emit one XML event that is specified by a Node Path to be extracted from the file.
+The XMLReader will read and parse the files, and when used in conjunction with the XMLParser plugin, fields can be extracted.
+This reader emits one XML event, specified by the node path property, for each file read.

 Properties